Wisconsin Congressman Mike Gallagher criticizes trip to China by Sec. of State Blinken

-APPLETON, WI (WFRV) -U.S. Representative Mike Gallagher told Local 5 News that he has concerns about the trip to China by Secretary of State Antony Blinken.
+APPLETON, Wis.
+(WFRV) – U.S. Representative Mike Gallagher told Local 5 News that he has concerns about the trip to China by Secretary of State Antony Blinken.

 “I’m concerned that we’re seeing the revival of diplomatic and economic engagement as the central part of our strategy with China,” the 8th District Republican said while visiting constituents in Appleton Saturday.
 “The reason this is misguided in my opinion is that we’ve tried this for 20 years and it hasn’t worked. “